Should You Hide That You Use WordPress? Find Out Why and How to Remove Powered by WordPress

 The second rule is to make updates as soon as a new version is available.
 We have seen many WordPress website owners (including professional websites) who “superbly” ignore all updates: WordPress Core, plugin, and themes.
 This behavior is the door open to the problems since hackers only wait for that vulnerabilities to access your website without permission.

-Why You Should Not Hide That You Use WordPress?
+Why You Should Not Hide Powered by WordPress?

 Many WordPress website owners are not convinced that using obfuscation to secure their websites is a good thing and that’s why we have mentioned few reasons at the beginning of this article.